 - Yahoo Mail

-NOTE This information is current as of July 2011.
-If you have any questions about a procedure described here, please check your email client's help.
+NOTE If you have any questions about a procedure described here, please check your email client's help.

 To make sure that your Workfront Proof emails reach your inbox, you will need to add two Workfront Proof email addresses separately to your email client's spam filter: